eclipse-sumo/sumo/docs/web/docs/Tutorials/CityMobil.md

 for the new version only `createNetTaxi.py` is relevant.

 This tutorial explains how to build such a scenario programmatically by generating all input files with a (python) script we call `createNetTaxi.py`.
-The easiest way of the following is probably to read the existing code side by side with this tutorial since not every line wil be covered here.
+The easiest way to follow it, is probably to read the existing code side by side with this tutorial since not every line wil be covered here.
 Some basic knowledge of Python is assumed.

 Most parameters for the application (including the paths to the